DinisCruz/Book_Hacking_Portugal/manuscript/Privacy.md

 Whistleblowers are important because they can make the markets more efficient.
 Whistleblowers are not needed when public actions, and statements, match (the real) private actions.

-Of course, there will still be secrets, but in smaller numbers, and they will be very well protected (as they are today).
-"When everything is a secret, nothing is a secret".
+Of course, there will still be secrets, but in smaller numbers, and they will be very well protected, _"When everything is a secret, nothing is a secret"_.

 ### Protected by law